-Upon completion of the above listed course, students will be able to do the following:
+Students will be able to do the following:

-- A. Explain the scientific method - 1.
-Define hypothesis, theory, model, and experiment - 2.
-Describe how theories are continually tested by new experiments and observations - 3.
-Give examples the application of the scientific method within astronomy. - B. Interpret astronomical observations, demonstrating critical thinking and basic problem solving - 1.
+- A. Explain the scientific method. - 1.
+Define hypothesis, theory, model, and experiment. - 2.
+Describe how theories are continually tested by new experiments and observations. - 3.
+Describe examples of the application of the scientific method within astronomy. - B. Interpret astronomical observations, demonstrating critical thinking and basic problem solving. - 1.
 Explain phases of the moon and eclipses based on the positions of the sun, moon, and earth. - 2.
-Relate the seasons to observed changes in the motion of the sun across the sky - 3.
-Explain observations made throughout history that led to our current understanding that the earth is round and it orbits the sun - 4.
+Relate the seasons to observed changes in the motion of the sun across the sky. - 3.
+Explain observations made throughout history that led to the current understanding that the earth is round and it orbits the sun. - 4.
 Relate motions of planets and stars to the Celestial Sphere model. - C. Explain astronomical phenomena in terms of appropriate scientific models - 1.
-Describe the overall scale and history of the universe - a.
-Rank objects like moons, planets, stars, and galaxies in terms of size - b.
+Describe the overall scale and history of the universe. - a.
+Rank objects like moons, planets, stars, and galaxies in terms of size. - b.
 Rank events like the formation of the sun, formation of the Milky Way, formation of the earth, the first dinosaurs, and human civilization in terms of age. - 2.
-Describe the differences between a heliocentric model of the solar system and a geocentric model.
-List advantages of each model. - 3.
-Explain the Nebular Theory of the formation of the solar system - a.
-Describe the sequence of events - b.
-Explain how terrestrial planets, Jovian planets, moons, comet, and asteroids fit into this theory. - c.
-Relate this theory to basic physics principles like gravity, gas laws, and conservation of energy - 4.
-Explain basic properties of stars - a.
-State the basics of nuclear fusion and how this provides the power for stars - b.
-Explain how stars change and evolve, and how this relates to nuclear fusion - c.
-Explain how parallax is used to determine the distance to stars - d.
-Explain how color and absorption spectra are used to determine temperatures of stars - e.
-Explain the basics of the Big Bang Theory for the universe. - f.
-State key evidence supporting this theory eras in the history of the universe - D. Explain and critique science as presented in the media - 1.
-Present information from recent news articles to the class, relating these to topics from the course - 2.
-Analyze information from sources such as news articles, science magazines, or blogs, comparing and contrasting this with information presented in the course. - E. Identify, locate and predict characteristics of celestial objects - 1.
+Describe the differences between a heliocentric model of the solar system and a geocentric model. - a.
+List advantages of heliocentric models. - b.
+List advantages of geocentric models. - 3.
+Explain the Nebular Theory of the formation of the solar system.

+- a.
+Describe the sequence of events within the Nebular Theory of the formation of the solar system. - b.
+Explain how terrestrial planets, Jovian planets, moons, comet, and asteroids fit into the Nebular Theory of the formation of the solar system - c.
+Relate the Nebular Theory of the formation of the solar system to basic physics principles like gravity, gas laws, and conservation of energy. - 4.
+Explain basic properties of stars. - a.
+State the basics of nuclear fusion and how this provides the power for stars. - b.
+Explain how stars change and evolve, and how this relates to nuclear fusion. - c.
+Explain how parallax is used to determine the distance to stars. - d.
+Explain how color and absorption spectra are used to determine temperatures of stars. - 5.
+Explain the basics of the Big Bang Theory for the universe. - a.
+State key evidence supporting this theory - b.
+Describe the key eras in the history of the universe, as theoutlined in the Big Bang theory. - D. Explain and critique science as presented in the media - 1.
+Compare and contrast information from sources such as news articles, science magazines, or blogs, with information presented in the course. - E. Identify, locate and predict characteristics of celestial objects - 1.
 Use a planisphere, star chart, and/or planetarium software to locate and identify stars and constellations. - 2.
 Predict the positions of planets in the sky based on their orbits around the sun - 3.
 Use a Hertzsprung-Russell to predict characteristics of stars. - 4.
 Use Hubble's law to predict the motions of galaxies.

-- VI.
+VI.
 INSTRUCTOR'S EXPECTATIONS OF STUDENTS IN CLASS

-- VII.
+VII.
 TEXTBOOKS AND OTHER REQUIRED MATERIALS

-- VIII.
-REFERENCES

-- IX.
-METHODS OF INSTRUCTION AND EVALUATION

-- X. ATTENDANCE REQUIREMENTS

-- XI.
-COURSE OUTLINE